 Implications for Physical Deepfake Auditing 🧠

 This case demonstrates that the boundary between the digital and the physical has blurred.
-A deepfake is no longer just projected on a screen; it can now materialize as a mask that bypasses biometric systems.
+A deepfake is no longer just projected on a screen; it can now materialize into a mask that bypasses biometric systems.
 For auditors, the lesson is clear: defense against these attacks requires a hybrid approach combining spectral reflectance analysis with surface metrology.
 Tools like Blender allow simulating these textures, but only the tactile inspection of an optical profilometer can certify whether a face is flesh or silicone.